 - Visit an ATM or bank if you need cash for the remainder of your payment (minus the deposit), as all tattoo payments are cash only.
 There are ATMs near the studio, however we cannot guarantee that they will be functioning on any given day, so it's best to be safe and have money ready in advance.

 - Make sure you have something to eat and drink in the 1-2 hours before your appointment.
 If it is a longer session, consider also bringing a drink with you and having some snacks ready for breaks.

-- Avoid any alcohol or recreational drugs on or the day before your appointment, as these may impact both your judgement and your body's response to the tattooing process, endangering your health and the quality of your tattoo.
-The artist reserves the right to turn you away if they suspect you are under the influence of any of the above.
+- Avoid any alcohol or other recreational drugs on or the day before your appointment, as these may impact both your judgement and your body's response to the tattooing process, endangering your health and the quality of your tattoo.
+You may be turned away if I have reason to suspect you are under the influence of any of the above.

 - If you are taking antibiotics, please get in touch and reschedule your appointment as soon as possible for a date after your course of medication is complete.
 Antibiotics interfere with the healing process and your tattoo could be ruined and your health endangered due to the potential added strain on your immune system.

 - If you suspect you may be pregnant or are breastfeeding, please get in touch and reschedule your appointment as soon as possible.
 Going through with a tattoo while breastfeeding or pregnant can put you at greater risk of health complications and may impact the health of your child!

 - If you are on blood-thinning medication, please consider waiting until you have discontinued use before getting a tattoo.
 If this is not possible, please inform your artist as soon as possible and we will look into whether the session can be performed safely.